 In Melbourne’s CBD, the small laneways become the canvas for an array of world-class street art, appreciated by locals and tourists alike.
-Melbourne also is renowned for its coffee culture, again owing to its rich multicultural history.
-The city boasts many different ethnic pockets, providing a culturally authentic range of fantastic food, much of which is available in and around Collingwood, satisfying every taste!
+Melbourne also is renowned for its coffee culture, owing to its rich multicultural history.
+The city boasts many different ethnic pockets, providing a culturally authentic range of fantastic food, most of which is available in and around Collingwood, satisfying every taste!

 The most useful general websites for international students are: